garydossantos87/MarvelComics/README.md

 ## **Missing Features / Under Construction**

-- **Character Details and Comics:** These sections are still under construction.
-The logic to fetch and display detailed character information and associated comics is in progress.
+- **Character Details:** These sections are still under construction.
+The logic to fetch and display detailed character information.
 - **Unit Tests:** Additional unit tests are needed for services and view models.
-Currently, the focus is on UI testing and integration.
 - **UI Components:** Some parts of the UI are still missing or need refinement.

 ---